Home News First results from the TRIPLEX clinical trial

 An update from Dr George Emile

-"The main objective was to determine whether we could develop an organoid solely from a biopsy, and we had estimated our success rate at 30%.
+"The main objective was to determine whether we could develop an organoid solely from a biopsy; we estimated our success rate at 30%.
 To date, 37 patients have been included in the trial, and we have obtained organoids in 80% of cases, which is excellent news.
-However, the length of time they can be maintained in culture is only a few weeks, and we are finding it difficult to keep them proliferating.
-We are therefore currently working on miniaturization processes to enable us to assess the response to treatment as soon as the tumoroids appear.
-It's a real challenge to work with so little biological material.
-Indeed, the sample taken during a biopsy represents a very small fragment of tissue (the size of a needle), hence the challenge represented by the method used in this clinical protocol."
+However, they can only be kept in culture for a few weeks, and we are struggling to maintain their proliferation.
+We are therefore currently working on miniaturization processes so that we can evaluate the response to treatment as soon as the tumoroids appear.
+It is a real challenge to work with so little biological material.
+Indeed, the sample taken during a biopsy represents a very small fragment of tissue (the size of a needle), hence the challenge posed by the method used in this clinical protocol."

-"Treat the organoids with the chemotherapies and immunotherapies administered to the patients.
-This crucial stage of the clinical trial will begin shortly, as the team finalizes the last manipulations to standardize the process.
-The team will then be able to concentrate on the resistant organoids and test new treatments or new therapeutic strategies (new treatment combinations) for subsequent administration to patients.
-Ultimately, the hope is to develop personalized medicine for each patient, avoiding treatments that we know will be ineffective.
-Tomorrow's oncology is moving towards precision medicine, which requires, in addition to the availability of effective alternative treatments, the identification of biomarkers enabling the selection of patients likely to benefit from these new therapeutic strategies".
+"Treating organoids with the chemotherapy and immunotherapy drugs administered to patients.
+This crucial stage of the clinical trial will begin shortly, with the team currently finalizing the last steps to standardize the process.
+The team will then be able to focus on resistant organoids and test new treatments or therapeutic strategies (new treatment combinations) that can then be administered to patients.
+Ultimately, the hope is to implement personalized medicine for each patient and thus avoid treatments that are known to be ineffective.
+The cancer care of tomorrow is moving towards precision medicine, which requires not only the availability of effective alternative treatments, but also the identification of biomarkers that enable the selection of patients likely to benefit from these new therapeutic strategies.

 Inclusion of patients in the clinical trial will extend over 4 years, and will involve a total of 163 patients.